fillumina/PerformanceTools/docs/assertions.md

 ```

 Note that usually performances assessed in a unit test run are much less
-precise than when you ran them in a stand-alone program.
+precise than when you run them in a stand-alone program.

 [Back to index](documentation_index.md)